let and const Keywords Hoisting

 console.log(window.a); // prints 100

-Using a let variable before it is declared will result in a ReferenceError.
+Attempting to use a let variable before its declaration results in a ReferenceError.

 carName = "Volvo";